tensorflow/tfjs-converter/README.md

 Currently TensorFlow.js only supports a limited set of TensorFlow Ops.
 See the [full list](./docs/supported_ops.md).
-If your model uses an unsupported ops, the `convert.py` script will fail and produce a list of the unsupported ops in your model.
+If your model uses an unsupported ops, the `tensorflowjs_coverter` script will fail and produce a list of the unsupported ops in your model.
 Please file issues to let us know what ops you need support with.